-Applicants for the Ph.D. in Marriage and Family Therapy must have completed a master's degree from a recognized/accredited college or university.
-A doctoral degree in Marriage and Family Therapy requires the completion of the "Foundational Curriculum," offered in COAMFTE accredited master's degree programs.
+Applicants for the Ph.D. in Couple, Marriage, and Family Therapy must have completed a master's degree from a recognized/accredited college or university.
+A doctoral degree in Couple, Marriage, and Family Therapy requires the completion of the "Foundational Curriculum," offered in COAMFTE accredited master's degree programs.
 If you obtained your master's degree from a non-accredited MFT program or in a discipline other than MFT, it may be necessary for you to take additional coursework in order to meet the requirements of the Foundational Curriculum.
 We can work with you to determine what, if any, additional coursework may be required.

 Admission to the Department of Community, Family, and Addiction Sciences is based on a review of several sources of information.
-Applicants for the MFT programs are evaluated according to three sets of criteria:
+Applicants for the CMFT programs are evaluated according to three sets of criteria:

 Evidence of Ability to Perform Graduate-Level Work As Documented By:

 - Grade point average in previous undergraduate and graduate courses

 - Letters of recommendation (preferably from academic sources)